Code-Institute-Submissions/tenerim-milestone1/README.md

 ## Deployment
 This project is hosted through GitHub Pages: https://tenerim.github.io/milestone1/

-All code is saved to the following repository in github: https://github.com/tenerim/milestone1
+All code is saved to the following repository in GitHub: https://github.com/tenerim/milestone1

 ## Credits
 * Footer